-It is highly customisable and includes “site policies” by role to enforce logout.
+It is highly customizable and includes “site policies” by role to enforce log out.

 By default, a session is created for each browser that a user uses to log in.
 This module will force the user to log out any extra sessions after they exceed the administrator-defined maximum.

 This module supports two ways of interacting with Nagios.
 NRPE or standard checking over HTTP.
 The NRPE approach is recommended, as it is far more secure.
 If you are using the HTTP check method then be aware this module exposes the following information from your website.

 SSL Certificate is essential for every site to maintain security and protect user confidential data.
 There are various types of SSL Certificate available in the market such as Domain Validation Certificate for the single domain protection, Extended Validation to display company in the browser address bar, Wildcard Certificate to secure unlimited subdomain, etc. A customer can select best SSL Certificate based on their requirement.
 Many resellers like Cheap SSL Shop offers cheap SSL certificate of popular brands like Comodo, RapidSSL, GeoTrust & Thawte.
 Once you install SSL Certificate on your web server, a small and easy process which will redirect the required pages to an SSL version of the web pages.
 This module makes sure that the user is running on a secure page when they create or edit content, view user details or administer the site.